google/jscin/README.md

-# JavaScript based Chinese Input Method
+# JavaScript based Customizable-table Input Methods

 For how to install or run JsCIN, please check the [user guide document](docs/USER_GUIDE.md).